2. Collection of personal and credit information

 • other third parties as authorised by you from time to time.

-We do not disclose your personal information to overseas recipients unless required as a matter of law, or, if required to service your needs, to our related companies in Singapore.
+We do not disclose your personal information to overseas recipients unless required as a matter of law, for the storage or transfer of data to service providers located internationally or, if required to service your needs, or to our related companies in Singapore.

 We do not disclose your credit information to any credit reporting bodies.
 Where personal information is disclosed to a third party, we will take all reasonable steps to satisfy ourselves that the information is held, used and disclosed in accordance with the APPs and the GDPR.